Our garden during COVID-19

-From March to November, volunteers can be found most days watering, harvesting, pulling weeds and improving the soil.
-The volunteers from Children’s Mercy, University Health, the UMKC School of Medicine and other Kansas City businesses and organizations have invested thousands of hours and harvested over 1000 pounds of vegetables.
+To date, volunteers from Children’s Mercy, University Health Truman Medical Center, the UMKC School of Medicine and other Kansas City businesses and organizations have invested thousands of hours to harvest over 1600 pounds of fruits and vegetables.